nest/nest-simulator/doc/documentation_workflow.rst

 Previewing on Read the Docs (optional)
 ++++++++++++++++++++++++++++++++++++++

-You can then preview your documentation on your Read the Docs account.
+Proceed as follows to preview your version of the documentation on Read the Docs.

 1. Check that unwanted directories are listed in ``.gitignore``: